Gaga launches holiday workshop at Barney's

-NEW YORK Move over, Santa, there's a new colorful dresser in town.
+NEW YORK Move over, Santa, there's a new colourful dresser in town.

 Barneys has gone gaga, as in Lady Gaga, this holiday season with an in-store boutique, a website and several of its famous store windows all given over to the pop star phenomenon.